sin5678/inav_cn_wiki/Fixed-wing-guide.md

     * Flying Wing
         * Output 1 - Motor/ESC
         * Output 2 - Empty
-        * Output 3 - Port Aileron
+        * Output 3 - Port Elevon
-        * Output 4 - Starboard Aileron
+        * Output 4 - Starboard Elevon

 * If using GPS connect it to UART 2.
 * If using Sbus connect it to UART 3.
 (Note this requires newer board like SPRACING F3)